 A salt (not to be confused with assault!) is the product of a neutralisation reaction between an acid and a base.
 A base is a substance that neutralises an acid.
 Examples of bases include alkalis, metal oxides etc.

-When an acid is neutralised, the metal ion from the base (in red below) combines with the negative ion from the acid (in blue below) to form a salt.
+When an acid is neutralised, the metal ion from the base (in red below) combines with the negative ion from the acid (in blue below) to form a salt (and water).

 sodium hydroxide + hydrochloric acid sodium chloride + water